jacobwang7/CS2-Problem-Set-2/README.md

 2. All `.java` files **must be in the `src` directory**.
 You will lose 1 point for every `.java` file you put in a different directory.

 3. Your code must compile.
 If one of your programs does not compile, you will get a 0 for that component of the problem set.

+4. Comment your code!
+No points will be taken off this time, but absent or sparse comments will be penalized in future problem sets, so start getting in the habit now.